Products of conjugacy classes in $\text{SL}_2(k)$ and $\text{PSL}_2(k)$: A remark on commutators in and

-Rimhak Ree (see \cite{re}) proved that every element of a connected semisimple linear algebraic group defined over an algebraically closed field is a commutator. \Cref{semisimple_unipotent_commutator_SL_quad_closed} shows in particular that when $k$ is algebraically closed, every element of $\SL_2(k)$ is a commutator of a semisimple element and a unipotent element.
-It is unknown to us whether \Cref{semisimple_unipotent_commutator_SL_quad_closed} can be generalized to connected semisimple linear algebraic groups defined over an algebraically closed field.
+\begin{remark} Rimhak Ree (see \cite{re}) proved that every element of a connected semisimple linear algebraic group defined over an algebraically closed field is a commutator.
+In \Cref{semisimple_unipotent_commutator_SL_quad_closed}, when $k$ is algebraically closed field, then $-I$ cannot be written as a commutator of a unipotent element and a semisimple element.
+More generally, if $G$ is a connected semisimple linear algebraic group defined over an algebraically closed field and $x$ is a nontrivial central element of $G$, then $x$ cannot be written as a commutator of a unipotent element and a semisimple element.
+On the contrary, assume that there exists a unipotent element $u\in G$ and a semisimple element $s\in G$ such that $x=sus^{-1}u^{-1}$.
+Consider $z=xu=sus^{-1}$.
+Thus $z$ is unipotent.
+But since $x$ is central and hence semisimple, $z=xu$ is the Jordan decomposition of $z$ with a non-trivial semisimple part, a contradiction.
+It is unknown to us whether every non-central element of a semisimple linear algebraic group over an algebraically closed field can be written as a commutator of a unipotent element and a semisimple element. \end{remark}

 As mentioned earlier, the following proposition shows that not every element of $\psl_2(q)$ is a commutator of a semisimple element and a unipotent element. \begin{proposition} Let $q>3$ be odd and let $G:=\psl_2(q)$.
 Then an element $g\in G$ cannot be written as a commutator of a semisimple element and a unipotent element if and only if \begin{enumerate} \item $g$ is a semisimple element of $q$-bad order when $q\equiv 1\;(\rm{mod}\;4)$, or